Job Search Strategies for Older Workers

 Don't Give Up

 Job searching typically isn't always easy, regardless of how old you are.
 If you think age is hindering your job search, there are strategies you can use to address the situation.
-So, don't give up.
-It might take a while to find a job, but there are employers who understand the value of an older worker with maturity, life experience, and skills.
+Don't give up; it might take a while to find a job, but there are employers who understand the value of an older worker with maturity, life experience, and skills.